 Beck is our lead buyer.
-She likes anti-capitalist dystopias, anarchism as an ethical framework, and telling you about her beloved (but dead) dog.
+She likes anti-capitalist dystopias, anarchism as an ethical framework, and Julius Caesar Salad.
 When she was eleven years old, her grandfather (aka primary book benefactor) marched her into a mall bookstore and asked the bookseller to please give her something she couldn't finish in one day... and that's how she ended up reading The Wheel of Time.
 At this point in her life, she avoids reading fiction written by men at all costs.

 The deadpan, misandrist thriller of my dreams.
 Set in Nigeria, this debut novel moves at a breakneck clip as it explores the rivalry and bond of two sisters -- Ayoola (who keeps murdering her boyfriends) and Korede (who keeps cleaning up the bodies) -- and their distinct ways of navigating a deeply patriarchal society with a shared history of abuse at the hands of men.